-Quaintrelle is a cozy restaurant with exquisite food perfect for a fall day.
+Quaintrelle is a cozy restaurant with exquisite food perfect for any occasion.
 The menu changes seasonally and the ingredients are locally sourced as much as possible.
-Chef Bill is an absolutely wiz with salads and vegetables.
-He takes all the best offerings of the fall season and turns them into exquisite plates like the apples, celery, pine nuts, currants, shiso, and breadcrumbs.
-Even the appetizers highlight falls harvest with choices like sweet potato and broccoli tempura, chili honey, smoked pecorino.
-The cocktails like the "Path to Fortitude" featuring Dystopia Vodka are inventive and fresh, created by Camille Cavan.
-Happy hour is available every day 5-6:30 PM in the bar.
+Chef Ryley Eckersley is an absolute wiz with vegetables.
+He takes all the best offerings of the season and turns them into exquisite plates like Chicories, roasted onion dressing, apple, crunchy things, pickled egg, and gouda.
+Even the appetizers highlight seasonal harvest with choices like cucumber gazpacho made with smoked salmon, fresh cucumber, and other beautiful ingredients.
+Pair your meal with one of their delicious cocktails like the "Better Late Than Never" made with Mezcal, gran classico, vermouth, spiced pear, Campari, burnt orange Happy hour is available every day 5-6:30 PM in the bar.

 Recommended for Farm to Table because: Quaintrelle makes use of locally sourced, seasonal ingredients to bring you some of the best farm to table meals in Portland.

 Meagan's expert tip: Kick off your meal with one of their specialty cocktails like the refreshing Three Sunsets.